OR WAIT null SECS

 To better understand and predict disease emergence, Morens and his coauthors stress the need for research aimed at broadly understanding infectious diseases as well as specifically understanding how disease-causing microorganisms make the jump from animals to humans.

 In a narrow sense, epidemics are caused by particular microorganisms, and the study of infectious disease has historically been microbe-focused.
 For example, the Black Death (bubonic plague), which killed some 34 million Europeans in the middle of the 14th century, was caused by the bacterium Yersinia pestis.
 In a broader sense, however, epidemics are caused by complex and not fully predictable interactions between the disease-causing microbe, the human host and multiple environmental factors, the authors note.
-The Black Death, for instance, was borne westward along newly established land and sea trade routes from its probable origin,
+The Black Death, for instance, was borne westward along newly established land and sea trade routes from its probable origin, China, into multiple European countries.
+Similarly, patterns of human movement along trade routes, specifically truck routes throughout Africa, played a role in the spread of HIV throughout that continent.
+Greater consideration must be given, say the NIAID authors, to broader, interlinked factors such as climate, urbanization, increased international travel and the rise of drug-resistant microbes, and the ways in which these factors combine to spark new epidemics.

 Aside from commerce and travel, the NIAID authors point to several other factors that underlie many notable emerging diseases: poverty, the breakdown of public hygiene practices, and susceptibility of human populations to microbes against which they have no pre-existing immunity.
 This last factor played a key role in the smallpox epidemic that afflicted the Aztecs of 16th century Mexico.
 Smallpox had ravaged European communities for centuries, but until the Spanish arrived on the Yucatan coast in 1519, the disease was unknown in the New World.
 Historians believe that some 3.5 million people in central Mexico died in the first year of the epidemic.